Weekend on 2 Wheels

-After a comfy night’s stay in one of Ridgeland’s hotels, you’ll find yourself up with the sun and ready to explore the variety of bike paths throughout the city.
-Several hotels are conveniently located just off Ridgeland’s Multi-Use Trails.
+We've highlighted a few of our 16 hotel properties.
 There’s the Hampton Inn & Suites and Embassy Suites by Hilton, located near The Township at Colony Park, the Hyatt Place located near Renaissance at Colony Park.
-These hotels offer free hot breakfast and they’re located within walking distance to great shopping and dining.
+These hotels offer free hot breakfast and are located within walking distance to great shopping and dining.

-Ridgeland’s Multi-Use Trail is a network of paved paths connecting the city’s parks with shopping and dining offerings along with beautiful scenery throughout it’s 15+ miles.
-Stop by the Ridgeland Visitor Center and pick up your free map or download our guide here.
+A network of paved paths connecting the city’s parks with shopping and dining offerings along with beautiful scenery throughout it’s 15+ miles.
+Check out the Multi-Use Trail map HERE.

-Within the city on the Natchez Trace Parkway is the Chisa Foka Multi-Use Trail.
-This trail is a 10-mile paved path just off the Parkway.
-The Chisa Foka runs from milepost 95.8 to milepost 105.6 and passes the Bill Waller Craft Center and the Reservoir Overlook.
+This trail is a 10-mile paved path just off the Natchez Trace Parkway.
+The Chisa Foka runs from milepost 95.8 to milepost 105.6 and passes Ridgeland’s Bill Waller Craft Center and the Reservoir Overlook.
 It’s also close to Old Trace Park on the Barnett Reservoir.
 Trail users can enjoy the year-round beauty of this protected greenspace that runs through historic Choctaw homelands.

-If fat tires are your thing, then you’ll want to check out the 10 miles of fast singletrack dirt paths of the Ridgeland Mountain Bike Trails.
-Rolling hills and rock formations provide rides for beginner or experienced cyclists.
+10 miles of fast single track dirt paths, rolling hills, and rock formations provide rides for beginner or experienced cyclists.
 Get a two-day visitor passes at the trailhead kiosk or online at Tri-County Mountain Bike Association.
 Looking for a group cycling outing, then check out Tri-County Mountain Bike Association's public group Facebook page and you'll have a bunch of new friends in no time!
-It seems there's a ride almost every day of the week somewhere in the area!
-You’ll want to make plans to attend the Fat Tire Festival & McGee Lungbuster Race held each October at the Trails.
-It’s a fun fall event for the entire family!